openservicemesh/osm-docs/content/en/docs/demos/certificate_rotation.md

     OSM successfully rotated root certificate for mesh [osm] in namespace [osm-system]
     ```

-3. Confirm the only existing MRC is the and certificates are different.
+3. Confirm that there is only one active MRC and the certificates are different.
    ```console
    kubectl get mrc -n osm-system
    NAME                                                           ROLE